-The Account File contents are explained in detail in section 4.
-Account Transaction Processing.
+The Account File contents are explained in detail in Section 3.6 and Section 4.5 explains the account transaction processing..

-3.3.6 Account Security File
+3.3.8.
+Account Security File

 The Account Security File stores the four secret keys used for the calculation of the MAC cryptographic checksums used in connection with the Account processing commands.